-Bwindi Impenetrable forest is Uganda’s oldest and one of the biggest forest which lies in the southwest corner of Uganda on the Rift valley edge.
+Bwindi Impenetrable Forest is Uganda’s oldest and one of the biggest forests which lie in the southwest corner of Uganda on the Rift valley edge.
 The forest impresses with a truly theatrical landscape with the entire region full of volcanoes, mountain ranges, waterfalls, jagged valleys and lakes.
-Bwindi is quite unique as it is home to one of the rarest animal species that is the Mountain Gorillas.
+Bwindi is unique as it is home to one of the rarest animal species that is the Mountain Gorillas.

-In the whole world, these animals are only found in Africa, in 3 countries and Bwindi has almost the half the population in the whole world.
-On the other hand, the forest is home to other type of primates, different bird species, and wide variety of tree species, among others.
-This definitely offers more intimate adventurous type of safari whenever you visit the National Park.
+In the whole world, these animals are only found in Africa, in 3 countries and Bwindi has almost half the population in the whole world.
+On the other hand, the forest is home to another type of primates, different bird species, and a wide variety of tree species, among others.
+This offers the more intimate adventurous type of safari whenever you visit the National Park.
 There are also opportunities to meet the people who make up this welcoming place.

-There are many other primates in the park including: black and white colobus, red colobus and blue monkeys, grey-cheeked mangabey and L’Hoest’s monkeys, e.t.c These are classified as near threatened and can only seen in the Albertine Rift Valley.
-Bwindi forest provides a further more shelter for more mammals like the forest elephants, antelopes, among others
+There are many other primates in the park including black and white colobus, red colobus and blue monkeys, grey-cheeked mangabey and L’Hoest’s monkeys, e.t.c These are classified as near threatened and can only see in the Albertine Rift Valley.
+The Bwindi Forest provides a furthermore shelter for more mammals like the forest elephants, antelopes, among others.